Human79/macOS-HP-Probook-430-G3-Resources/README.md

 - Legacy boot
 - Wake when lid is opened
 - Wake on USB

+#### WI-FI
+- Intel WIFI Cards can be made to work using [Airportitwlm](https://github.com/OpenIntelWireless/itlwm).
+More Details about this [Here](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Wireless.html).

 #### Having some problem
 Create an issue and I'll try to help as many as I can